kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 A bias estimate, made using a small sample of data, likely differs from the true bias (i.e., at the population-level).
 How can we express our uncertainty about the estimate?
 We propose a method called Bernstein-bounded unfairness that translates this uncertainty into a confidence interval[^2].

-Let's say we want to measure whether some protected group $A$ is being discriminated against by some classifier, relative to some unprotected group $B$.
+Let's say we want to measure whether some [protected group](https://en.wikipedia.org/wiki/Protected_group) $A$ -- that is legally protected due to an attribute such as race or gender -- is being discriminated against by some classifier, relative to some unprotected group $B$.
 They occur in the population with frequency $\gamma_A, \gamma_B$ respectively.
 We need

 - An annotation function $f$ that maps each example $x$ to $A, B,$ or neither.
 Note that the annotation function maps inputs to the protected/unprotected groups, not to the output space $Y$.
 For example, if we wanted to study how a sentiment classifier performed across different racial groups, then the inputs $x$ would be sentences, labels $y$ would be the sentiment, and the annotation function $f$ might map $x$ to \{white, non-white\} depending on the racial group of the sentence author.